 Karnov's objective with the risk analysis is to identify the most significant risks that may prevent Karnov from achieving its targets or realising its strategy.
 The objective is further to evaluate these risks based on the probability that they will arise in the future and to what extent the risks may affect Karnov's targets if they were to occur.
 Individual risks are assigned a socalled risk owner.
 The risk owner has a mandate and responsibility to ensure actions and controls are established and implemented.
 The risk owner is also responsible for monitoring, follow-up and reporting of changes in Karnov's risk exposure to identified risks.
-Identified risks are reported quarterly by the CFO to the audit committee and the Board of Directors.
+Identified risks are reported by the CFO to the audit committee and the Board of Directors.
 The Board of Directors evaluates Karnov's risk management system, including risk assessments, and shall annually submit a description in which the most important elements of Karnov's internal control and risk management are examined in detail.
 The purpose of this procedure is to ensure that significant risks are managed and that controls that counteract identified risks are implemented.
+Read more about risks and risk management on page 69-70.